cd-Crypton/custom_recovery_tree_messi/README.md

 | Codename                | Messi |
 ## Release Notes
 * Decryption is working, but aren't tested in GSI.
+* Backup is working fine with all the available partition options.
-* Backup and Restore aren't fully tested yet, so backup/restore only partitions that are not logical partitions to avoid possible conflict.
+* Restoring a full backup weren't fully tested yet.
+So restore only partitions that are not logical partitions to avoid possible conflict.
+* Do not flash OTA yet, it is risky and not fully tested.

 ## Working Features
 * Internal Storage (Decryption works fine.)